-However, MMA may be ordered, sometimes along with a homocysteine test, when a vitamin B12 test result is in the lower portion of the normal range, especially if a person has symptoms associated with B12 deficiency.
+MMA is also ordered for asymptomatic adults who have a higher likelihood of having vitamin B12 deficiency, such as the elderly, or for those taking certain drugs, like Metformin, for a long time.
 An MMA test also may be ordered as a follow-up to an elevated homocysteine level if the two tests are not ordered together.

-MMA testing may be ordered when a doctor suspects that an acutely ill infant may have inherited methylmalonic acidemia.
+MMA testing may be ordered when a health practitioner suspects that an acutely ill infant may have inherited methylmalonic acidemia.

 Moderately to severely elevated levels of MMA may be seen in infants with the rare inherited disease methylmalonic acidemia.

 A decreased level of MMA is not common and is not considered clinically significant.

 An elevated MMA test may indicate a B12 deficiency, but the amount of MMA measured does not necessarily reflect the severity of the deficiency, its likelihood of progressing, or the presence or severity of any symptoms.

 If an individual has kidney disease, he may have a falsely high level of MMA in his blood.
 If the kidneys are not functioning properly, they cannot properly eliminate MMA in the urine, causing MMA to accumulate in the blood.

 Some studies have found a high variation in MMA levels when they are measured over time.